How to Pick Side Stone Diamonds?

 Side Stone Diamonds are matching diamonds placed with the goal of accenting, or enhancing the appeal of a center diamond piece.
 They are used in a variety of designs, but the following are their most sought after implementations:

 Three Stone Engagement Rings

 From a design point of view, more often than not you will see medium-sized stones in a variety of supporting shapes on each opposing side of a large center stone diamond.
-In some cases however, all three stones of are similar change.
+In some cases, however, all three stones are similar change.

 When done correctly, the concept of three stone diamonds brings a lot of benefits to those wearing them.
 From bringing more attention and increasing the natural qualities the center stone diamond has, to offering a chance for creative combinations, and in certain cases, even different colors.